 - As the SPIRIT project scales its support of educational robotics nationally, teacher training is becoming difficult to do cost effectively.
 In response to this challenge, the SPIRIT Project is beginning to offer workshops for teachers at major conferences, such as the 2012 International Technology and Engineering Educators Conference, in Long Beach California, March 15-17, where teachers will participate in a 3 hour workshop, to introduce them to the CEENBoT platform and SPIRIT Lesson database.
-This is a more cost effective paradigm for teacher training. - It was difficult to examine academic success early in the project using existing district criterion referenced tests, within the classrooms of the SPIRIT teachers, particularly when they undertook a relatively mixed set of lessons.
-This challenge has led to a more structured pilot testing and field-testing efforts, with more focused pretest and posttest assessments. - The establishment of student comparison groups was difficult in the SPIRIT project, although a pilot comparison group of 141 students was successfully established.
+This is a more cost effective paradigm for training. - The cost of teacher training stipends has become a significant challenge as the project has scaled.
+However, teacher stipends have been leveraged with several other sources of funding, including NASA's Summer of Innovation funding, the Nebraska and U.S. Department of Education, and the Nebraska Association of the Gifted, as well as several private foundations. - It was difficult to examine academic success early in the project using existing district criterion referenced tests, within the classrooms of the SPIRIT teachers, particularly when they undertook a relatively mixed set of lessons.
+This challenge has led to a more structured pilot testing and field-testing efforts, with more focused pretest and posttest assessments.

+- The establishment of student comparison groups was difficult in the SPIRIT project, although a pilot comparison group of 141 students was successfully established.
 Few teachers and parents wanted to be part of a traditional "control group".
 To address this comparison challenge, classrooms willing to be in a control group (and take the pretest-posttest assessments) were provided with a large educational robotics event, following the posttest.
 This has helped to recruit control group subjects. - The use of educational robotics in STEM instruction can be seen as a significant financial investment by school districts, involving a need for new robotics equipment.
 In response to this challenge, the SPIRIT project is refining an inexpensive, flexible, and open source robotics platform that can use scrounged parts, as well as off the shelf parts, called the CEENBoT.
 This platform is attempting to steadily lower the costs for school robotics use. - The SPIRIT project is facing the challenge of producing and repairing CEENBoTs, as well as providing technical support, on a rapidly expanding scale.
 To assist in robot production and repair, a University of Nebraska startup company (CEENBoT INC.) has been established.
 The company is still early in its evolution, and it is difficult to keep pace with the demand for CEENBoTs by schools and other organizations.